First up, let’s get the legalities dealt with – This post is in no way sponsored, endorsed, or requested by the makers of Nutella or Guylian.

 Recently, my husband bought me some Guylian chocolates – the Belgian chocolate seashells.
 Again, something far more common back home, than here.
 Nostalgia hit, I remembered once trying a Guylian brand of liqueur based on those chocolates, and decided to make a chocolate hazelnut creme liqueur myself.
 My mind went straight to Nutella as an ingredient, and … well, here we are.

-Not only is this recipe ridiculously easy to make, it’s insanely delicious.
+Not only is this recipe ridiculously easy to make, it’s wildly delicious.
 I mean really, can you think of anything better than liquified, drinkable Nutella?

 I think not.